gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack said a word that sent Aunt Naggie's hands flying to her mouth.
 "Ain't no such thing no more," the *Guinevere*'s captain sneered.
-"'S all 'crypted---everyone knows that."
+"'S all 'crypted---everyone knows that.

-"Indeed it is."
+'S 'crypted an' th' keys are long gone."

+"It is indeed encrypted."
 Wales nodded.
-"Heavily encrypted.
-There's probably only a couple of dozen downlinks left with the right codes in them.
-Lucky for you,
+"But not all the keys are lost---not quite.
-this is one of them.
+This here is one of them,
-And I can prove it,"
+and I can prove it.
-he went on,
-sounding for all the world like Big Mrs. Sandhu when someone hesitated over a twist of lemon candy.
-"Here."
+Here."

 He closed his eyes.
 "Your beacon is GUIN 40782, is that right?"
 He nodded to himself without waiting for an answer.
 "Your last trip,
 you were at sea nine days.
-You spent most of it dredging over the Berkner Rise."
+You spent most of it over the Berkner Rise."

 "You're trashin',"
 Uncle Jack contemptuously.